lytics/pathforajs/docs/docs/api/config.md

 For multiple modules with common elements we can define a configuration to apply to all modules, or all modules of a certain type.
 Maintaining a common config helps reduce the code repitition and allows you to change settings accross many widgets in one place.
-A config object can be passed as third, optional argument to [initializeWidgets](/api/methods.md#initializewidgets).
+A config object can be passed as a third, optional argument to [initializeWidgets](/api/methods.md#initializewidgets).

 ``` javascript
 var config = {